shiver-me-timbers/smt-cloudformation-parent/README.md

 ## Why

-CloudFormation templates can be quite difficult to create because each resources component can be quite complex so requires a lot of back and forth from the template and the resource documentation.
-Then if a small syntax mistake is made it will not be found until the template is run which is a slow feedback loop.
+CloudFormation templates can be rather difficult to create because of the need to go back and forth from the template and the resource documentation.
+Also small syntax mistakes will not be found until the template is run which is a slow feedback loop.

 Having all the CloudFormation constructs mapped into type safe Java objects allows the resources to have a level of self documentation and much easier discovery through IDE autocompletion.
-It also provides realtime validation, because it is impossible to create an invalid temple, it won't compile.
+It also provides realtime validation through the type safety of the Java objects.

-Lastly, the objects can be used to create high order constructs that can be shared and reused as Java libraries.
-This makes maintaining your templates much more manageable as they can be simplified by encapsulating their complexity into simpler reusable components.
+Lastly, the objects can be used to create higher order constructs that can be shared and reused as Java libraries.
+This improves the maintenance of your templates as they can be simplified by encapsulating their complexity into simpler reusable components.

 ## How